xanda/honeypot-data/README.md

 # honeypot-data
-Honeypot data
+Honeypot data.
 I will remove researcher IPs from time to time